Unite the Right rally: Vigils and protests

 On August 13, the day following the rally, many groups organized vigils and demonstrations in a number of cities across the country and abroad with a variety of goals, including showing support for those against white supremacy, pushing for the removal of Confederate monuments, and denouncing fascism and actions and statements by the president of the United States.

 In Brooklyn, demonstrators at the "Peace and Sanity" rally heard addresses by Public Advocate Letitia James and City Comptroller Scott Stringer.
 In Los Angeles, hundreds gathered on the steps of City Hall to condemn white-nationalist violence and honor those killed.

 Thousands of anti-Trump protesters marched around Trump Tower, with many shouting "Shame, shame, shame!" and "Lock Him Up!".
 In response, pro-Trump counterprotesters waved American flags and yelled "Make America White Again" at protesters, a play on the Trump campaign slogan Make America great again.

 Confrontations at the park continued on Tuesday, August 15, with counter-protesters demanding that a North Carolina man in Confederate uniform holding a Confederate flag and semi-automatic rifle leave the park.
 When police asked him if he would like to leave, he said he would and was escorted to his vehicle.

 Online responses

 Domain registrar GoDaddy demanded that The Daily Stormer move its website's domain to another provider after editor Andrew Anglin described the car-ramming victim in derogatory terms.
 The Daily Stormer then moved to Google Domains on August 14.
 Google canceled the site's registration for violation of its terms of service just over 3 hours after The Daily Stormer registered for the service.

 PayPal suspended accounts of the right-wing extremist groups run by several of the rally organizers for violating the website's terms of service, which forbid raising money for "activities that promote hate, violence or racial intolerance".

 Hacktivist collective Anonymous shut down numerous websites associated with the Ku Klux Klan and neo-Nazi groups following the protests.
-Alt-right website Red Ice TV was also hacked.
-In a video statement, they claimed that their coverage and support of the rally was the cause of the cyberattack.
 A Discord server frequented by alt-right elements was also taken down.